 The Montessori model by design, lends itself to accommodating and welcoming students with a wide range of personal and educational experiences, ensuring provision of a Free and Appropriate Public Education (FAPE) in compliance with all state and federal statutes including: Title II of the Americans with Disabilities Act of 1990 (ADA), Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973, the Revised Code of Washington, and the Washington Administrative Code.
 Personalized instructional strategies, developmentally appropriate age groupings, and the all-inclusive classroom and instructional design of the Montessori environment provide for rigorous and timely education for all students, ranging from those who are at risk to those who are exceptionally high performers.

-All students needing support will be served in the least restrictive environment with support services and personnel integrated into PCM classrooms.
+All students needing support will be served in the least restrictive environment with support services and personnel integrated into PCM classrooms, unless the students IEP plan dictates otherwise.
 This integration is naturally facilitated by the personalized, self-directed nature of the Montessori model.
 Keeping with the Montessori philosophy of a data-driven practice, cutting-edge tools that align with Montessori will be integrated to ensure PCM meets the needs of all students.
 A rigorous and continuous review, reflection, and adaptation /incorporation process will be used to ensure practices are implemented with high fidelity, are working as designed, and fit the needs of our diverse and continually evolving population.

 Staffed for success